Generic Name: ketoconazole (KEE toe KON a zole)

 Nizoral (ketoconazole) is an antifungal medication that fights infections caused by fungus.

-Ketoconazole is not for use in treated fungal infections of the fingernails or toenails.
+Ketoconazole is not for use in treating fungal infections of the fingernails or toenails.
 This medicine is also not for use in treating prostate cancer or Cushing syndrome.

 This medicine should be used only when you cannot use other antifungal medications.
 Nizoral can cause serious harm to your liver that may result in liver transplant or cause death.